kubevirt/kubevirt.github.io/_posts/2021-04-30-intel-vgpu-kubevirt.md

 win10vm1-rdp   NodePort    10.105.159.184   <none>        3389:30627/TCP   39s
 ```

 Using your favorite RDP client, open a connection to the VM.
 Use the MAIN IP address of the Centos machine and the node port that is shown in the output above.
 For example, using the output from the `kubectl get svc` command above, connect to `<centos server ip>:30627`.
 When prompted use the username and password you created when installing Windows 10.
-You can now test the GPU accelation.
+You can now test the GPU acceleration.

 The easiest way to do this is open a web browser, and goto [http://www.fishgl.com](http://www.fishgl.com).
 <br>